Liam Lindsay: Stoke City

 Lindsay joined Stoke City on 25 June 2019 for an initial fee of £2 million, rising to £2.5 million, along with Barnsley teammate Adam Davies.
 Lindsay made his debut on 10 August 2019 in a 3–1 defeat against Charlton Athletic.
 He scored his first goal for Stoke against Birmingham City on 31 August 2019.
 The team began the season in poor form and were struggling at the bottom of the table which resulted in a change of manager in November 2019.
 Lindsay kept his spot in the team until Michael O'Neill brought in James Chester in January and he took Lindsay's place for the remainder of the 2019–20 season.
 In August 2020 he was linked with a transfer away from the club, to Sheffield Wednesday or Huddersfield Town.

 Preston North End

 On 1 February 2021, Lindsay joined Preston North End on loan for the remainder of the 2020–21 season.
 Lindsay made 13 appearances for Preston scoring twice.
 Lindsay made his move to Preston permanent on 9 June 2021, joining for an undisclosed fee.

 International career

-Lindsay received the first international call-up of his career for the Scottish National team aged 28, on 1 October 2024, for Scotland's Nations League fixtures with Croatia and Portugal.
+Lindsay received the first international call-up of his career for the Scottish national team aged 28, on 1 October 2024, for Scotland's UEFA Nations League fixtures with Croatia and Portugal.